dnandhakumars/dumpdb/README.txt

-Mysqldump is a django package that is used to generate the logical backup of the MySQL database
+Mysqldump is a django package used to generate the logical backup of the MySQL database.

-generate backup of the MySQL database:
+Installation
+    1. pip install mysqldump
+    2. Add 'backupdb' to your 'settings.py'
+    3. Run the below command
             ./manage.py dumpdb

 setting.py
 --------------

-DBDUMP_DIR

-define directory to store dump data.
+Installed apps

+    INSTALLED_APPS = [
+        'backupdb',
+    ]

+TMP_DIR

+To define custom temporary dir, if not django will use default system tmp directory